Franck–Condon principle: Overview

 The Franck–Condon principle has a well-established semiclassical interpretation based on the original contributions of James Franck.
 Electronic transitions are relatively instantaneous compared with the time scale of nuclear motions, therefore if the molecule is to move to a new vibrational level during the electronic transition, this new vibrational level must be instantaneously compatible with the nuclear positions and momenta of the vibrational level of the molecule in the originating electronic state.
 In the semiclassical picture of vibrations (oscillations) of a simple harmonic oscillator, the necessary conditions can occur at the turning points, where the momentum is zero.

 In the quantum mechanical picture, the vibrational levels and vibrational wavefunctions are those of quantum harmonic oscillators, or of more complex approximations to the potential energy of molecules, such as the Morse potential.
 Figure 1 illustrates the Franck–Condon principle for vibronic transitions in a molecule with Morse-like potential energy functions in both the ground and excited electronic states.
 In the low temperature approximation, the molecule starts out in the v = 0 vibrational level of the ground electronic state and upon absorbing a photon of the necessary energy, makes a transition to the excited electronic state.
 The electron configuration of the new state may result in a shift of the equilibrium position of the nuclei constituting the molecule.
 In Figure 3 this shift in nuclear coordinates between the ground and the first excited state is labeled as q01.
 In the simplest case of a diatomic molecule the nuclear coordinates axis refers to the internuclear separation.
 The vibronic transition is indicated by a vertical arrow due to the assumption of constant nuclear coordinates during the transition.
 The probability that the molecule can end up in any particular vibrational level is proportional to the square of the (vertical) overlap of the vibrational wavefunctions of the original and final state (see Quantum mechanical formulation section below).
 In the electronic excited state molecules quickly relax to the lowest vibrational level of the lowest electronic excitation state (Kasha's rule), and from there can decay to the electronic ground state via photon emission.
 The Franck–Condon principle is applied equally to absorption and to fluorescence.

 The applicability of the Franck–Condon principle in both absorption and fluorescence, along with Kasha's rule leads to an approximate mirror symmetry shown in Figure 2.
 The vibrational structure of molecules in a cold, sparse gas is most clearly visible due to the absence of inhomogeneous broadening of the individual transitions.
-Vibronic transitions are drawn in Figure 2 as narrow, equally spaced Lorentzian lineshapes.
+Vibronic transitions are drawn in Figure 2 as narrow, equally spaced Lorentzian line shapes.
 Equal spacing between vibrational levels is only the case for the parabolic potential of simple harmonic oscillators, in more realistic potentials, such as those shown in Figure 1, energy spacing decreases with increasing vibrational energy.
 Electronic transitions to and from the lowest vibrational states are often referred to as 0–0 (zero zero) transitions and have the same energy in both absorption and fluorescence.